faabiopontes/recipe-app-api/README.md

 ### Pricing

 Charged per minute, but every free Github account has 2000 free minutes, although this is more than necessary and even if it's not there are various paid plans

+## Django test framework

+Based on the `unittest` library, but Django adds features to it, like:

+- Test client - dummy web browser
+- Simulate authentication
+- Temporary database
+- API test client
+- Test database: every test we run will have a fresh DB by default, but it can be overwritten

+## Testing

+### Where to put tests?

+You can use `tests.py` file or `tests/` directory (but not both) Test modules must start with `test_`, and must contain `__init__.py`

+### Test classes

+- `SimpleTestCase`
+  - No database integration
+  - Useful if no database is required for your test
+  - Save time executing tests
+- `TestCase`
+  - Database integration
+  - Useful for testing code that uses the database

+### Writing tests
+  - Import test class
+    - `SimpleTestCase` - No database
+    - `TestCase` - Has Database
+  - Import objects to test
+  - Define test class
+  - Add test method
+  - Setup inputs
+  - Execute code to be tested
+  - Check output